Easy DIY Industrial Console Table for Beginners

 Since we moved into our new home last December, I have slowly been making changes to our home décor.
 In particular, I wanted to make a console table for our family room.
 I would call our décor style, industrial chic.
 I like a mix of masculine and feminine that suits both my husband and me.
 With this in mind, I went to Simplified Building to get a table frame kit.
-Here is how I made it.
+Here is how I made this DIY Industrial Console Table.

 Time: 30-45 Minutes

 - 4 Flanges

 - 4 Leg Pipes

 The table frame kit comes in four styles, basic, adjustable height, rugged, and Z-frame.
 I chose the basic frame.
 On the Simplified Building website, you can order custom sizes, including the table top dimensions, the desired height, and the desired footing.
 The kit also comes with an Allen key.
 Depending on the type of table top you choose, you may also need a screw driver, hammer, crescent wrench, level, and wood screws.

 We assembled the table according to the diagram that was provided as well.
 It was so quick and easy, and the only tool we needed to create the base was the Allen wrench that was provided.